monaen/Large-Scale-Multi-Class-Image-Based-Cell-Classification-with-Deep-Learning/README.md

 |    MCF7   |     4210    |     1724    |     2549    |     8483     |
 | **Total** | 43337 (50%) | 17335 (20%) | 26003 (30%) | 86675 (100%) |

+**Notice:** The small dataset has been divided into Train/Validation/Test sets already for user convinence, and we also provide the separate "train.txt", "val.txt", and "test.txt" files to indicate the image paths and labels.
+The "label.txt" file gives the mapping between the sematic cell names and their corresponding digital labels.

 * Dataset 2 (large)